-- It is vital that children's artwork be attractively displayed in the classroom to reflect the importance of their creativity. - Make the art gallery area easily accessible to the children so they may view the art and show appreciation for the creative work of others.
+- It is vital that children's artwork be attractively displayed in the classroom to reflect the importance of their creativity. - Make the art gallery area easily accessible to the children so they may view and share what they have created.